MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

       ![Edit user roles)](media/user-roles.PNG "Edit user roles")

     - **Product licenses**.
-Expand this section, and then turn on the **Guides plan**.
-For public preview, you have 25 Guides licenses.
+Expand this section, and then turn on the **Dynamics 365 Guides** option.
+You can assign up to 25 users.

       ![Product Licenses dialog box)](media/product-licenses.PNG "Product Licenses dialog box")

 4. Select **Save** when you’re done.

 When you add a user, the user will get an email notification from the Microsoft Online Services Team that includes their user ID and temporary password.
-They’ll use this information to sign in to the Guides apps.
+They’ll use this information to sign in to Guides.

 ## Step 2: Create a Common Data Service (CDS) environment<a name="cds"></a>